Peak Flow Measurement

 Peak flow measurement using a peak flow meter is useful for people with asthma.
 During

-an asthma flare-up, the large airways in the lungs slowly begin to narrow.
+an asthma flare-up, the large airways in the lungs slowly start to narrow.
 This slows

 the speed of air moving through the lungs.
 A peak flow meter can help show the narrowing